 When you consider there are hundreds of apps available for download through the Google Play Store if you want to access Cardboard apps on your Gear VR and even more in the Oculus Store for fun VR times, why go through a third party?
 It turns out you can't access everything though the Google Play and Oculus stores, and that's the big reason people like sideloading.

 There are three basic reasons that you would want to sideload an app.
 If you are developing your own apps, then sideloading means that you can test them out before they are released to the general public.
 The same goes for getting involved in beta testing a new application.
-The third reason — and the most likely reason you're reading this — if you are looking for a type of app that isn't available on those official stores, like adult apps.
+The third reason — and the most likely reason you're reading this — if you are looking for a type of app that isn't available on those official stores, like adult apps or apps that haven't, or wouldn't, get approval to be in app stores.

 What do I need to do to sideload an app?